appsody/website/content/docs/stacks/modify.md

 ### Custom templating variables

-If you would like to use your own custom variables you can declare a `templating-data` map in your `stack.yaml` (this map should only contain key: value pairs):
+If you want to use your own custom variables you can declare a `templating-data` map in your `stack.yaml`.
+This map can only contain `key`: `value` pairs.

 ```
 templating-data: